 Year one for the principals begins with the two-day summer seminar.
 Four additional day-long seminars will be held in September, November, January, and April.
-Mentors will meet monthly with their regional focuscohort groups.
-It is expected that principals and mentors attend each seminar.
+Mentors will meet in August, October, February, March, and May/June with their regional focus- cohort groups.
+It is expected that all principals and mentors attend each seminar.
 The following describes general activities relevant to each seminar during year one.
 Some topics may shift as critical federal and state issues emerge.